windyrobin/iCluster/Readme.md

 ####How to use

-*download the source
++download the source
-* node master.js
++ node master.js
-* curl localhost:3458/
++ curl localhost:3458/

 or you could test the tcpMaster:
-* node tcpMaster.js
++ node tcpMaster.js
-* curl localhost:3458/
++ curl localhost:3458/

 just enjoy it